wolfgangbergin/notes/notes2/javaScript.md

  The reverse of short-circuit operator let testWolf = 1 && 'wolfMan'

-for of  Arrays
-  for in Objects
-  for in  Arrays
+for of  Arrays // returns the value for in Objects // returns the key for in  Arrays // returns the key